juliogomez/devops/README.md

 <img src="https://media.giphy.com/media/J8Iqja8CXfMw8/giphy.gif">
 </p>

+Once you are done with your testing just go back to the terminal window where you were running the `mirrord` command and press ctrl+c to stop it.
+The additional pod will be automatically destroyed for you in a couple of minutes.

 ## Okteto

 [Okteto](https://okteto.com/) offers developers the ability to locally code with their own tools, and test their software live on containers deployed in a real remote kubernetes cluster, with no required knowledge about docker containers or kubernetes.